 The Company accounts for stock options and restricted stock based on their grant date fair value and recognizes compensation expense on a straight-line basis over their vesting period.
 The Company estimates the fair value of stock options as of the date of grant using the Black-Scholes option pricing model, with the exception of stock options that include a market condition, and of restricted stock based on the fair value of the underlying common stock as of the date of grant or the value of the services provided, whichever is more readily determinable.
-The expense is adjusted for actual forfeitures at year end.
+The Company is also required to estimate forfeitures at the time of grant, and revise those estimates in subsequent periods if actual forfeitures differ from its estimates.
+The Company uses historical data to estimate pre-vesting option forfeitures and records stock-based compensation expense only for those awards that are expected to vest.
+To the extent that actual forfeitures differ from the Company's estimates, the differences are recorded as a cumulative adjustment in the period the estimates were revised.
+Stock-based compensation expense recognized in the financial statements is based on awards that are ultimately expected to vest.

 Stock-based compensation expense recognized in the condensed consolidated financial statements is based on awards that are ultimately expected to vest.
 Stock-based compensation expense is classified as research and development or general and administrative based on the grantee's respective compensation classification.

 For stock option grants with vesting triggered by the achievement of performance-based milestones, the expense is recorded over the remaining service period after the point when the achievement of the milestone is probable or the performance condition has been achieved.
-For stock option grants with both performance-based milestones and market conditions, expense is recorded over the derived service period after the point when the achievement of the performance condition has been achieved.
+For stock option grants with both performance-based milestones and market conditions, expense is recorded over the derived service period after the point when the achievement of the performance-based milestone is probable or the performance condition has been achieved.
 For stock option grants with market conditions, the expense is calculated using the Monte Carlo model based on the grant date fair value of the option and is recorded on a straight line basis over the requisite service period, which represents the derived service period and accelerated when the market condition is satisfied.
-The Company issued awards with market conditions during the three months ended September 30, 2015.
-The Company accounts for stock options and restricted stock awards to non-employees are subject to periodic revaluation over their vesting terms.
+The Company did not issue awards with market conditions during the three and six months ended June 30, 2016.
+The Company accounts for stock options and restricted stock awards to non-employees using the fair value approach.
+Stock options and restricted stock awards to non-employees are subject to periodic revaluation over their vesting terms.